frabjous/jhap-templates/documentation/typesetting_guide.md

 The unix `column` command is useful for reformatting a markdown table after changes.

-Suppose after editing a "pipe table", the column separators are no longed lined up.
+Suppose after editing a "pipe table", the column separators are no longer lined up.

 ```markdown
 Heading | Another | Final